Risk Factors Dashboard

 Third-Party Content

 We aggregate content from third-party data suppliers, news sources, exchanges, brokers and contributors into our dedicated managed databases, which our clients access through our flexible delivery platforms.
 We seek to maintain contractual relationships with a minimum of two content providers for each major type of financial data, though certain data sets on which we rely have a limited number of suppliers.
 We make every effort to assure that, where reasonable, alternative sources are available.
 We have entered into third-party content agreements of varying lengths, which in some cases can be terminated with one year’s notice, at predefined dates, and in other cases on shorter notice.
-We are not dependent on any one third-party data supplier to meet the needs of our clients, with only two data suppliers each representing more than 10% of our total data costs during fiscal 2024.
+We are not dependent on any one third-party data supplier to meet the needs of our clients, with two data suppliers each representing more than 10% of our total data costs during fiscal 2025.

 Data Centers and Cloud Computing

 Our business is dependent on our ability to process substantial volumes of data and transactions rapidly and efficiently on our networks and systems.
 Our global technology infrastructure supports our operations and is designed to facilitate reliable and efficient processing and delivery of data and analytics to our clients.
 As part of our hybrid cloud strategy, we operate two fully redundant, physically separated data centers in the U.S. that provide client services, while also using market-leading cloud providers to run products and services to best benefit from the cloud's elasticity, resiliency, security, and regionalization.
-We currently use several cloud providers; however, one supplier provided the majority of our cloud computing support for fiscal 2024.
+We currently use several cloud providers; however, one supplier provided the majority of our cloud computing support for fiscal 2025.
 Our physical data centers provide layers of redundancy to enhance system performance, including maintaining, processing and storing data at multiple locations.
 In the event of a single site failure or localized disaster, client workloads will automatically move to unaffected sites.
 We continue to focus on maintaining a global technological infrastructure that allows us to support our growing business.

 Intellectual Property